datacraft-dsc/DEPs/20/README.md

 The methods of authentication are certain to evolve (most likely as supersets) yet will begin with mechanisms familiar to developers today.

+The endpoint for the Authentication API is defined in [19/ENDPOINTS](../19/README.md) as **Ocean.Authentication.v1**

+### Transport Layer Security

+It is REQUIRED that production implementations of services including the this DEP Authentication API are provided over Transport Layer Security (TLS).
-It is recommended that implementations serve API's over TLS (SSL) as to ensure HTTP headers are not sent in cleartext.
+This ensure that both any credentials provided via query parameters (the URI) or HTTP headers are not transmitted as cleartext.

 ### HTTP Basic Authentication

-A Starfish application may have specified users (including usernames and passwords) as part of an initial configuration.
+An agent implementing a DEP API may have specified users (including usernames and passwords) as part of an initial configuration.

 These credentials may be used with HTTP Basic Authentication.

 ### OAuth2 Token Authentication

-Each Starfish service should have a mechanism (API) for generating access tokens.
+Each DEP 20 implementing service should have a mechanism (API) for generating access tokens.

 These tokens act as a means to associate an API request with